javi-jimenez/gcodis/README.md

 The install options now are from:
 - The repository [gcodis-repo] as usual using Debian packages and `apt-get`.
 - ISO (CD/DVD or USB): 'toast' the ISO to a CD/DVD or USB pen.
-- Script to run from inside a existing Wheezy.
+- Script to run from inside an existing Wheezy.
 WIP (Work In Progress).

 [gcodis-repo]: http://repo.clommunity-project.eu

 Pre-installed systems:
 - LXC: Deployed automatically when built.
 Can be cloned or exported.
 - IMG: Run directly from 'kvm'.
-- VirtualBox: WIP.
+- VDI: For use with VirtualBox.

 ### Legacy installation options